ArupAus/lunchtimepython/Session0/session_0_problems.md

 ```

 ## Computers love arithmetic
-Write a script that prompts the user for two numbers, multiplies the numbers together and prints the result to the console.
+Write a short program that prompts the user for two numbers, multiplies the numbers together and prints the result to the console.

 To print something to the screen:
 ```